scalabel/scalabel/doc/src/format.rst

     * graph

         * nodes
             * location: 2D or 3D coordinates.
+In 2D: (x, y), x horizontal, y vertical, (0, 0) top left corner.
             * category: Either joint name or type of segmentation (see closed in `poly2d`).
             * visibility: Visibility of joint for pose.
             * type: Type of vertex for segmentation (see type in `poly2d`).
             * id: Unique ID.

         * edges
-            * source: Source node of the edge.
+            * source: Unique ID of the source node of the edge.
-            * target: Target node of the edge.
+            * target: Unique ID of the target node of the edge.
             * type: Type of edge.

         * type: Specification of graph.